aroberge/reeborg/api_docs/hand_written/objects.md

 [token_tulip_gif]: ../../src/images/token_tulip.gif

-The information provided by the "World Info" dialog will be covered later.
+The information provided by the "World Info" dialog is in {@tutorial editors}.

-## You can add anything
+## You can add anything as an object

-While the menu-driven dialog restricts what you can add as objects, using the API you can add anything ... even it it does not make sense to do do.
+While the menu-driven dialog restricts what you can add as objects, using the API you can add anything ... even it it might not make sense to do do.

 ![Adding gravel as an object][add_gravel_gif]

 [add_gravel_gif]: ../../src/images/add_gravel.gif

 Note the number 1 appearing at the bottom left, indicating the number of `"gravel"` as an object.  `"gravel"` is a **background tile** normally used to create more interesting looking backgrounds ... and not as an object to be picked up by Reeborg.

+#### Gravel as an object?

+As we mentioned, while we can use arbitrary "things" as objects, it might not always make sense.
+Then again...
+Perhaps one could design a world where `take()` is replaced by `shovel()` and Reeborg must shovel out some gravel to clean a path.